PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 included in that “every-
 thingness.”
 Consciousness
 is the seat of our eternal
-selfIP and has been called
+self and has been called
 many things throughout history—God, divinity, the soul, the formless self, energy being, spiritual self, conscious receiver, higher self, overself, the observer, Atman, and endless others.